emdgroup/baybe/docs/userguide/recommenders.md

 * The **[`SequentialMetaRecommender`](baybe.recommenders.meta.sequential.SequentialMetaRecommender)**
   introduces a simple yet versatile approach by utilizing a predefined list of recommenders.
-By specifying the desired behavior using the `mode` attribute, it is possible to flexibly determine the strategy's response when it exhausts the available recommenders.
+By specifying the desired behavior using the `mode` attribute, it is possible to flexibly determine the meta recommender's response when it exhausts the available recommenders.
 The possible choices are to either raise an error, re-use the last recommender or re-start at the beginning of the sequence.

 * Similar to the `SequentialMetaRecommender`, the **[`StreamingSequentialMetaRecommender`](baybe.recommenders.meta.sequential.StreamingSequentialMetaRecommender)**